 As in, "The junkies won't let you into the Wawa until you give them money."

 As in, "The junkies took all the Amazon and UPS packages that were delivered for Christmas, stolen from our porches and doors."

-I don’t know about your neighborhoods, but the River Wards and the Lower Northeast are under attack.
-The addicts are robbing, stealing, nodding out, and overdosing everywhere.
+I don't know about your neighborhoods, but the River Wards and Lower Northeast are under attack.
+The addicts are robbing, stealing, nodding out and overdosing everywhere.

 My Facebook post went viral and the majority of people who live in my neighborhood backed me up 1,000 percent.
-It was when a few addicts in recovery took offense to my using the word junkie.
-I think they wanted me to use the words saint or misunderstood hero.
+It was when a few addicts in recovery took offense to me using the word "junkie."
+I think they wanted me to use the word "saint" or "misunderstood hero."

 They shared my post over 1,000 times and posted a picture of our home and address on Facebook with the directive to "go swing a bat at her."

 The called me a racist for calling the dealer by his name.
 They bashed the community of Bridesburg for having way too many American flags out on our houses.

 Enraged that I called the addict on my pavement a mean name, they shot back a hundred times harder calling me fat, ugly, stupid, white trash, racist and Republican.

 I arrived home on Sunday night to find a group of people at our house.
 It turns out they were supporters: wives of police officers, neighbors and friends who wanted to protect me.
 The next morning, I saw a pickup truck parked where Julio tried to deal heroin.
 It was 4:30 a.m.
 The driver rolled down the window and flashed a badge.
 He was a retired Philly cop who lives in Somerton.
 He read my post and all the threats that came with it.
 He had stood watch all night, making sure we were not attacked.